 The College currently has the following spaces and instruments available for use by Junior Members.
-They are housed in a variety of spaces none of which are dedicated practice spaces and are not always available to play; please read the notes on the spaces below carefully.
+They are housed in a variety of spaces, not all of which are dedicated practice spaces and are therefore not always available; please read the notes on the spaces below carefully.

 These notes detail the instruments that are kept in each space.